5.1 Options for High Availability

 The advantage of Oracle RAC is that the resources on both nodes are used by the database, and each node uses its own memory and CPU.
 Information is shared between nodes through the interconnect—the virtual private network.

-RAC provides high availability because of the failover of connections in the event of a hardware failure or server connection failure.
+Real Application Clusters provides high availability because of the failover of connections in the event of a hardware failure or server connection failure.
 The RAC environment also provides high availability for patching with rolling upgrades (Oracle Database 11g).
 And you can easily add a new server with memory and CPU to the cluster, make new connections to the new node, and the workload will be rebalanced between all of the nodes.

-Configuring an RAC environment starts off similar to setting up a cluster of servers in a SQL Server environment.
+Configuring a RAC environment starts off similar to setting up a cluster of servers in a SQL Server environment.
 The servers need to have a private network between the machines and a set of disks that can be seen by all of the servers in the cluster.
 The disks will need space for the Oracle Cluster Registry (OCR) and voting disk, just as a SQL Server cluster needs a quorum disk for the cluster membership.
 After the network configuration and disk allocation, the Oracle Clusterware software can be installed.
-If the Clusterware software can see both nodes, then the database installation is available for an RAC database.
+If the Clusterware software can see both nodes, then the database installation is available for a RAC database.
 The software will install on the available nodes in the cluster.
 The cluster name can be specified, and the node names will be visible, with each private and public IP address that is configured.

-The Cluster Verification Utility (CVU) assists in the Clusterware setup and pre installation tasks, including the operating system and network settings.
+The Cluster Verification Utility (CVU) assists in the Clusterware setup and pre-installation tasks, including the operating system and network settings.
 With Oracle Database 11g R2, the Grid Infrastructure software has the installation for Clusterware and ASM.
 Clusterware and ASM should be installed in a different Oracle home directory than the database.

 The network configurations are key because you need a public IP and a private IP, for the interconnect and virtual IP (VIP).
-The network adapters need to be configured the same on all of the nodes of the clusters, so eth0 should be set to public network on all of the nodes, and eth1 set to the private network.
+The network adapters need to be configured the same on all of the nodes of the clusters, so eth0 should be set to the public network on all of the nodes, and eth1 set to the private network.
 For Linux environments, you can look at the /etc/hosts file to see the IP addresses and configurations.